2026 EditionUltimate Toolkit

 • PAA questions (8–12): What are SEO templates?
 Which frameworks are most important?
 How do I use this system to rank?
 What is a content brief?
 What is an SEO audit checklist?
 How do I report SEO results?
 How often should content be refreshed?
 How do I build topical authority with internal links?

 Once you have intent + entities + questions, your outline becomes clear and your draft becomes faster.
+Use our keyword mapping template to visualize these connections.

 Template 2: SEO Content Brief (Structure + Assets + Links)

 If you only use one document from this toolkit, use the content brief.
 It forces clarity before drafting, which prevents thin sections, repeated ideas, and missing subtopics.
+This is critical for content gap analysis.

 Copy-paste content brief table